wp-plugins/collapsing-category-list/readme.txt

 = 0.0.9 =
 * Updated to WordPress 3.9
-* Fixed a problem with images in Twenty Fourteen theme adn Twenty Thirteen theme
+* Fixed a problem with images in Twenty Fourteen theme and Twenty Thirteen theme

 = 0.0.8 =
 * Updated to WordPress 3.8